nikunjbhalla/spa-exchange/README.md

 # Class Description
-- createorders.py -> Calls the functions for exchange.py to create orders and add them to kafka
+- placeorders.py -> Calls the functions for exchange.py to create orders and add them to kafka

-- consumer.py -> Kafka consumer that accumulates all orders
+- consumer.py -> Kafka consumer that accumulates all orders and triggers match making

-- exchange.py -> Exchange class that has order create method that acts as kafka producer
+- exchange.py -> Exchange class that has order create, match maker functions

 - model.py -> Consists of model classes